Solar Ventilation Installation

-A smart alternative to conventional roof louvers, the Solar Powered Roof-Mounted Attic Vent operates during the day and collects power from direct sunlight to convert into electricity.
-In turn, this energy operates a high efficiency motor inside the power vent, so there’s no added cost for electricity.
+A smart alternative to conventional roof louvers, the Solar Powered Roof-Mounted Attic Vent operates during the day and collects power from direct sunlight to convert it into electricity.
+In turn, this energy operates a high-efficiency motor inside the power vent, so there’s no added cost for electricity.
 That saves energy, which is better for the environment.

 Solar Powered Roof-Mounted Attic Vent

 The solar ventilation system operates without fuel, waste, or pollution.
 And as a totally solar-powered solution, it’s also environmentally friendly.
 There’s no need for electrical hook-up or electricity, simplifying the installation process.